23.4 Cargo.toml

 Cargo.lock

-for applications/binaries so everyone builds the same versions. - For library crates, maintaining
+for applications/binaries to ensure consistent builds across environments. - For library crates, maintaining

 Cargo.lock

 is optional.
 Library consumers usually manage their own lock files.
-Some library authors still commit it for continuous integration (CI) reproducibility.
+Some library authors still commit it for consistent CI builds.

 Checking for Outdated Dependencies